fluxcd/flux/site/get-started-developing.md

     If (instead) you see that Ready is showing `0/1` and/or the status is `ErrImagePull` double back on the instructions and make sure you did everything correctly and in order.

-1. Pull the logs for your "fresh off of master" copy of flux that you just deployed locally to Minikube:
+1. Pull the logs for your "fresh off of master" copy of Flux that you just deployed locally to Minikube:
     ```sh
     kubectl logs --selector=name=flux
     ```